Starting a business in Spain

 How to establish your business in Spain

-Anybody can start a business in Spain provided you are a legal resident.
-Key steps include:
+Anybody can start a business in Spain, provided you are a legal resident

-- Ensure you have your foreigner's identification number and social security number.
-If you are not an EU citizen, you will need a work visa to start your enterprise.
+• Ensure you have your foreigner's identification number and social security number.
+You will need a work visa to start your enterprise if you are not an EU citizen.

-- Obtain a CIF (Código de Identificación Fiscal) from the tax authorities at the Agencia Estatal de la Administration Tribiutaria.
+• Obtain a CIF (Código de Identificación Fiscal) from the Agencia Estatal de la Administration Tribiutaria tax authorities.

 Note that the bank account has to be opened in the name of the partners.
-Once you have deposited the minimum capital, a bank certificate will be issued.
-You will need to show this to your notary for the deed of incorporation to establish your company.
+A bank certificate will be issued once you have deposited the minimum capital.
+You must show this to your notary for the deed of incorporation to establish your company.

 Good to know:

 The entire process can take several weeks before you're permitted to trade.
 However, you can speed up matters with a fast-track process called Sociedad exprés that reduces most of the steps involved in setting up a company.
-It's possible to create and register a company in less than 48 hours.
+Creating and registering a company in less than 48 hours is possible.

 Opening a branch in Spain